 - Mentoring by way of the grandfathering option

 Unlike MPM, CPM has an extensive fee structure.
 This is as follows:

 - Annual renewal fees – $100

-With this we have successfully gone through the various aspects and requirements needed for both MPM and CPM certifications.
+With this, we have successfully gone through the various aspects and requirements needed for both MPM and CPM certifications.
 With both elaborated in front of you, you can now pick and choose and make an informed decision regarding what you need to be undertaking in the future.

 Both the certifications serve the purposes for which they were built, and professionals and project management aspirants are seeking these certifications for enhanced job satisfaction and great employability for the different job opportunities within multinationals.

 Employers are looking specifically for these certified individuals as they hold a great commitment and promise.
-These certifications and the institutes belting them out offer quality education and high level of training for various business scenarios across industries, thus, powering project managers to undertake various projects and programs within different kinds of organizations.
+These certifications and the institutes belting them out offer quality education and a high level of training for various business scenarios across industries, thus, powering project managers to undertake various projects and programs within different kinds of organizations.